mehery-soccom/mehery-soccom.github.io/guide/channel-connect/waba/prerequisites.md

 grand_parent: Channel Integration
 nav_order: 1
 ---
-# WABA Business Account API - Onboarding an Enterprise
+# WABA API - Onboarding an Enterprise

 This part of the documentation details the processes to onboard an Enterprise onto the Mehery Smart Conversations platform with WhatsApp Business Account API.
 Components are related to activities with Facebook (Meta), with WhatsApp and with the Mehery platform.